Complete non-ambiguous trees and associated permutations: new enumerative results: Introduction

 We also add to the study of upper-diagonal CNATs by providing a new bijection between upper-diagonal CNATs of size $n$ and permutations of length $n-1$ (see Theorem~\ref{thm:bij_cnat_perm}).
 This new bijection has the following added benefits.
 Firstly, it is direct, whereas the bijection in~\cite{CO} used intermediate objects called tiered trees (see~\cite{DGGS}).
 Secondly, it maps certain statistics of the upper-diagonal CNATs such as the number of top-row dots, or the number of empty rows, to well-known statistics of the corresponding permutation.

 Our paper is organised as follows.
 In Section~\ref{sec:prelim}, we recall some necessary definitions of, and notation on, the combinatorial objects that will be considered in this paper.
-These include graphs, permutations, CNATs with associated permutations, and the ASM and its minimal recurrent configurations.
+These include graphs, acyclic orientations, permutations, and CNATs with associated permutations.
 We also show a number of useful preliminary results that will be useful in the remainder of the paper.
-At the end of the section we provide the key connection between CNATs and minimal recurrent configurations of the ASM (Theorem~\ref{thm:cnat_minrec}).
+At the end of the section we provide the key connection between CNATs and the acyclic orientation number of an associated graph (Theorem~\ref{thm:cnat_tutte}).
 In Section~\ref{sec:upper-diag}, we focus on one specific family of CNATs, called \emph{upper-diagonal CNATs}.
 We introduce a concept of \emph{labelled CNAT}, and describe a bijection between labelled CNATs and permutations of the label set (Theorem~\ref{thm:bij_cnat_perm}), which preserves certain statistics of both objects.
 This bijection then specialises to a bijection between upper-diagonal CNATs of size $n$ and permutations of length $n-1$.
 The bijection relies on two operations on labelled CNATs, called \emph{top-row decomposition} and \emph{top-row deletion}.